-Self-taught developers and Bootcamp graduates often have a hard time finding their first job.
-I’ve found that a first job is a lot easier to land if new developers go back and learn the CS fundamentals that they skipped when they jumped into the deep-end of application code.
-Taking a short-cut approach to a programming education is akin to skipping biology to do a three-week crash course in cranial surgery.
-On the other hand, many developers spend four or more years attending university, and spend thousands of dollars, when the same education can be obtained online for a fraction of the time and cost.
+Taking a shortcut in programming education is like skipping biology to take a three-week crash course in cranial surgery.
+On the other hand, many developers spend four or more years attending university and spend thousands of dollars when the same training can be acquired online for a fraction of the time and cost.

-Learning computer science is an inexpensive and effective way to jumpstart your coding career, and you can do it completely online.
-You don’t need to go to university to get a world-class CS education.
-Let’s go over all the resources and tips you’ll need to get a job as a software engineer, and you can do it without leaving your room.
+Learning computer science is an inexpensive and effective way to start your coding career, and you can do it completely online.
+You don’t have to go to university to get a top-notch CS education.
+Let’s go over all the resources and tips you need to get a job as a software developer, and you can do it without leaving your room.

 How to Get Started – The Short Answer

-There are several main topics studied by computer science students at universities across the world.
-Some of these topics we’ll consider “required”, and some will be “elective” or “optional”.
-Take a look at the list below for an overview, you should study these topics, roughly in the order presented.
+There are several main topics studied by computer science students in universities around the world.
+We will consider some of these topics as “mandatory” and others as “elective” or “optional”.
+Take a look at the list below to get an idea.
+You should study these topics in the order given.

 Also, before diving into all the various requirements, I’d like to point out that I recently launched Qvault – a resource designed to teach computer science through coding exercises.
 If you’re interested in a simple hands-on approach be sure to take a look at that, it’s even free to audit.

 |Coding||You need to learn to code to put computer science concepts into practice|

 |Computer Architecture and Hardware||If you don’t understand the physical machines your code runs on, you’re at a disadvantage.|

 |Algorithms and Data Structures||Arguably the most practical application of CS to most day jobs, learn to write fast code.|